drugparadigm/InversePep/README.md

 ## Installation

-Run the following command to create the conda environment ( Use Linux to avoid compatability issues )
+Run the following command to create the conda environment ( Use Linux to avoid compatibility issues )

 ```python
 conda env create -f environment.yaml